Tutorial: Getting Started with APIs

 Tips and Tricks

-• Use a REST Client tool such as Postman to practice sending requests if you are new to the REST world.
-It has a user-friendly interface that will pinpoint errors quickly while also allowing you to view the response in raw and structured formats.
+• If you are new to the REST world, use a REST Client tool such as Postman to practice sending requests.
+It has a user-friendly interface that pinpoints errors quickly while also allowing you to view the response in raw and structured formats.
 If it runs in Postman, it should run in FME.

 • If you are encountering errors with an API, review the accompanying documentation.
 A well-documented API should include enough information to guide you in the right direction when sending and receiving requests.
 Be aware of response codes that indicate if your request was fulfilled or not.